SPC Financial Inc. Sells 1,330 Shares of Encompass Health Co. (NYSE:EHC)

 Encompass Health Dividend Announcement

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, January 16th.
-Shareholders of record on Tuesday, January 2nd will be given a $0.15 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, January 16th.
+Stockholders of record on Tuesday, January 2nd will be paid a $0.15 dividend.
+This represents a $0.60 dividend on an annualized basis and a dividend yield of 0.99%.
 The ex-dividend date is Friday, December 29th.
-This represents a $0.60 dividend on an annualized basis and a yield of 0.99%.
-Encompass Health’s payout ratio is 17.14%.
+Encompass Health’s dividend payout ratio (DPR) is currently 17.14%.

 Encompass Health Corporation provides post-acute healthcare services in the United States.
 It provides specialized rehabilitative treatment on an inpatient basis to patients who have experienced physical or cognitive disabilities or injuries due to medical conditions, such as strokes, hip fractures, and various debilitating neurological conditions.